 Not all founders identify genuine demand in phase one, and not all companies that do identify demand can structure a business model for a profitable company to meet it.
 But the companies that succeed exit the process as strong candidates for B round funding, looking specifically for capital to scale.

-Flashpoint’s next batch is expected to start this summer.
+Flashpoint’s next batch is expected to start this spring.